Manuel Castells: Academic career

 At the age of twenty-four, Castells became an instructor in several Parisian universities, and would teach from 1967 to 1979.
 First, he taught at the Paris X University Nanterre (where he taught Daniel Cohn-Bendit).
 He was terminated from this position as a result of the 1968 student protests.
 He then taught at the École des Hautes Études en Sciences Sociales from 1970 to 1979.

 In 1979, the University of California, Berkeley appointed him as Professor of Sociology, and Professor of City and Regional Planning.
 In 2001, he was a research professor at the UOC-Universitat Oberta de Catalunya (Open University of Catalonia), Barcelona.
-Then, in 2003, he joined the University of Southern California (USC) Annenberg School for Communication, as a Professor of Communication and the first Wallis Annenberg-endowed Chair of Communication and Technology.
+Then, in 2003, he joined the University of Southern California (USC) Annenberg School for Communication, as a professor of Communication and the first Wallis Annenberg-endowed Chair of Communication and Technology.
 Castells is a founding member of the USC Center on Public Diplomacy, and a senior member of the diplomacy center's Faculty Advisory Council and is a member of the Annenberg Research Network on International Communication.

 Castells divides his residence between Spain and the US.
 Since 2008, he has been a member of the governing board of the European Institute of Innovation and Technology.
-He has been the Minister of Universities in Spain since January 2020 until December 2021.
+He has been the minister of universities in Spain since January 2020 until December 2021.

-Theoretical Contributions
+Theoretical contributions

-The sociological work of Manuel Castells synthesises empirical research literature with combinations of urban sociology, organization studies, internet studies, social movements, sociology of culture, and political economy.
+The sociological work of Manuel Castells synthesizes empirical research literature with combinations of urban sociology, organization studies, internet studies, social movements, sociology of culture, and political economy.
 About the origins of the network society, he posits that changes to the network form of enterprise predate the electronic internet technologies (usually) associated with network organization forms (cf. Organization theory (Castells)).
-Moreover, he coined the (academic) term "The Fourth World", denoting the sub-population(s) socially excluded from the global society; usual usage denotes the nomadic, pastoral, and hunter-gatherer ways of life beyond the contemporary industrial society norm.